freedev/docker-jenkins-nfs/README.md

 This Docker container runs Jenkins and mounts a shared volume (NFS or EFS - AWS Elastic File System) as JENKINS_HOME directory.

-When the docker image runs you must specify the following environment variables:
+The following environment variables must be set:

     MOUNT_VOLUME=fs-xxxxxxx.efs.eu-west-1.amazonaws.com:/